Web-n-Composite/crypto-hacks-list/README.md

-<p>This is another case where it is not clear how the hackers stole the funds.&nbsp;However&nbsp;&nbsp;<a href="https://www.coindesk.com/crypto-exchange-zaif-hacked-in-60-million-6000-bitcoin-theft"><u>, Zaif filed a criminal case with the local authorities</u></a>&nbsp;&nbsp;, which suggests that they have an idea of ​​who did it.&nbsp;Either way, this Japanese exchange lost&nbsp;<em>$60 million worth</em>&nbsp;of cryptocurrencies .</p>
+This is another case where it is not clear how the hackers stole the funds.
+[However](https://www.coindesk.com/crypto-exchange-zaif-hacked-in-60-million-6000-bitcoin-theft), Zaif filed a criminal case with the local authorities, which suggests that they have an idea of who did it.
+Either way, this Japanese exchange lost $60 million worth of cryptocurrencies.